pteetor/StateSpaceModels/README.md

 # Recipes for State-Space Models in R

+> OBSOLETE - Materials moved to the StateSpaceRecipes repository

 State-space models are useful for modeling time series data, and R contains several excellent packages for creating the models.
 Unfortunately, using these packages involves many little details,